Focused Ultrasound Therapy

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications – such as surgical wound healing or infection – at a lower cost.
 Focused ultrasound can reach the desired target without damaging surrounding tissue, and enhance chemotherapy dose for the target, with less impact to the rest of the patient.
 It can also be repeated, if necessary.

-A clinical trial in the UK is investigating treatment of a variety of pelvic cancers, including endometrial cancer.
+A clinical trial in London, UK, is investigating the use of focused ultrasound with a variety of metastatic lesions to the pelvis, including endometrial tumors.